greeNsort/greeNsort/README.md

 🦚 and some more beautiful powerful algorithms
 🦤 even the extinct Dodosort was re-invented

-🚦 greeNsort waits for sponsoring
-📗 to write the greeNsort book
-🌋 join me to fight the climate crisis

-🎎 <i><a href="https://greensort.org/about.html#author">Who am I?</a></i> Old, male and married
-🎶 Hobby?
-Piano playing
-🧬 Job?
-Data Scientist, System architect
-🍼 Education?
-Programming, Psychology, Statistics

-🚧 This site is under construction (no algorithms until sponsoring)
 🔭 For more information see <i><a href="www.greensort.org">greensort.org</a></i>